Cwm, Blaenau Gwent: History

 Originally a rather insignificant spot in the Ebbw Valley, with only a few scattered farms and a water mill until the end of the nineteenth century with the sinking of the Marine Colliery in 1889.
 Cwm developed as a village at the turn of the twentieth century, with the building of numerous churches, chapels, public houses, working man's clubs, a miners' institute etc., and terraced housing typical of the South Wales Valleys, being constructed in a very straight, linear pattern to house the community that worked in the local collieries.

 Tirzah Baptist Chapel was built in 1859 in the Simple Gothic style of the gable entry type.
 It was destroyed by fire in 1916 or 1917, but was rebuilt in 1921.
-It is a scheduled ancient monument.
 The church is still active and has weekly Sunday services.

 At the southern edge of Cwm, near the road from Cwm to Aberbeeg, lies Llandavel, now only a few houses, which was a busy community long before Cwm existed.
 At one time Llandavel had a colliery named in its own right.